School Health Services at KIPP Columbus

 The services provided are not meant to replace your pediatrician or family doctor.
 When you have any medical need, your first call should always be to your pediatrician or family doctor who knows you best.
 No child will be denied care due to inability to pay for services.
 We accept most insurance plans, including Medicaid.

-- Parents/guardians are welcome to come to an appointment, but it is not required as long as they provide consent.
+Parents and guardians are welcome to come to their child’s appointment, but it is not required.
+Our providers can see your child as long as you have provided consent.

-The child’s parent/guardian must provide consent for their child to be seen by the provider.
+A parent or guardian must provide consent for your child to be seen by the provider.

 Financial Assistance